openml/blog/_posts/2020-10-23-OpenML-Hacktoberfest.md

 In the [workshop agenda](https://docs.google.com/document/d/1-cjXSqjbce0Gq5zydkp-RNQQmxmcSW4WQ0fWTHUwU9E/edit#) you will find various breakout sessions.
 These cover a wide range of topics, and we will briefly cover a few of them to give you an impression.

-The **Dataset Quality** break-out session discusses what quality standards we want to uphold for datasets on OpenML.
+1. The **Dataset Quality** break-out session discusses what quality standards we want to uphold for datasets on OpenML.
 Ideally, we would like all our datasets perfectly annotated with a description of how the data was collected, what each features means, and what the feature types are.
 In reality, datasets are collected from different sources and often uploaded by someone other than the original creator.
-This leads to issues such as incomplete data, or multiple uploads of the same data.
-How can we ensure that despite these practical issues, it remains easy to find datasets of interest on OpenML?
+This leads to issues such as incomplete data, badly annotated columns, or multiple uploads of the same data.How can we ensure that despite these practical issues, it remains easy to find datasets of interest on OpenML?
 How can we improve the dataset quality of datasets uploaded to OpenML?
-And how can we set these new standards and guidelines in a maintainable way?
+How can we set these new standards and guidelines in a maintainable way?
+How can we automate annotation of attribute types to the dataset?
+How can we detect corrupt datasets before uploading it to server?

-The **Website Feedback** break-out session is to discuss the newly designed OpenML website.
+2. The **Website Feedback** break-out session is to discuss the newly designed [OpenML website](https://github.com/minio/minio/issues/4364).
+We will appreciate any feedback on frontend, functionalities and limitations of the [new openml website](https://new.openml.org).

-We [recently discussed](link-to-blog) that OpenML wants to improve support for a wider range of datasets.
+3. We [recently discussed](https://openml.github.io/blog/openml/data/2020/03/23/Finding-a-standard-dataset-format-for-machine-learning.html) that OpenML wants to improve support for a wider range of datasets.
 For this reason we are moving away from the ARFF format.
-The **Dataset Format** break-out session discusses this transition .
+The **Dataset Format** break-out session discusses this transition.
+Our current plan is to migrate to parquet format, we will be discussing about limitations and advantages of new format and how can we integrate parquet to OpenML.

 We welcome your participation in any these sessions.
 And if you have an interesting topic we should discuss, feel free to submit your own breakout proposal!